microsoft/nni/docs/en_US/CommunitySharings/NNI_colab_support.md

 ! ./ngrok authtoken <your-authtoken>
 ```

-3. Start an NNI trail example on a port bigger than 1024, then start ngrok with the same port.
+3. Start an NNI example on a port bigger than 1024, then start ngrok with the same port.
+If you want to use gpu, make sure gpuNum >= 1 in config.yml.
+Use `get_ipython()` to start ngrok since it will be stuck if you use `! ngrok http 5000 &`.

 ```
-! nnictl create --config nni_repo/nni/examples/trials/mnist-pytorch/config.yml --port 5000 & # if you want to use gpu, make sure gpuNum >= 1 in config.yml
+! nnictl create --config nni_repo/nni/examples/trials/mnist-pytorch/config.yml --port 5000 &
 get_ipython().system_raw('./ngrok http 5000 &')
 ```